 A fimmed plant is wider than and not as tall as a typical plant.
 It also has more leaves exposed to light, causing more light to be absorbed.
 While the process damages the plant a bit, most recover quite well, making it a useful method of increasing yield.

-How to Fim?
+How to Fim (in pictures)

 After it is cut, the shoot grows into 2 new petioles, each with their own leaf.
 The middle of the shoot contains a new shoot, and new shoots will be formed in the axils.
 A shoot, therefore, consists of 2×2 leaves, crosswise against each other.